lucacrippa88/watson-assistant-php/README.md

 Classes and ids to be used.
 Can be changed but it's needed to change the js/chatbot.js file.

-#virtual-assistant-container
+1. #virtual-assistant-container
-#virtual-assistant
+2. #virtual-assistant
-#messages
+3. #messages
-#chat-form
+4. #chat-form
-#input-ask
+5. #input-ask
-#chat-button
+6. #chat-button
-.toggle-assistant
+7. .toggle-assistant -> button to show/hide (toggle) the chat panel

 ## Disclaimer